otter-writing/eros/_posts/2024-04-09-feeling-bad.md

 tags: [daily entry]
 ---

-today i accidentally hurt you. i feel really bad. i didn't mean any of it. i hurt you over and over again even though i try my best to treat you right. i feels like, want to hurt myself everty time i hur you. i'm sorry.
+today i accidentally hurt you. i feel really bad. i didn't mean any of it. i hurt you over and over again even though i try my best to treat you right.

 i will do my best in the future.